Miryeong1235/COMM2216-user-guide/README.md

 ## How we created our guide

 Our guide was created based on our expertise gained from setting up and utilizing MySQL in our course COMP 2714 Relational Database Systems.
 We supplemented our experiential knowledge with references from the official MySQL documentation and setup instructions provided by the course instructor.

-Reflecting on the challenges we encountered during MySQL setup for the lecture, we ensured our instructions remained clear, comprehensive, and concise.
+We used the following tools to develop the website and collaborate with a partner.

 ### MkDocs